Zulip architectural overview¶

 Also see the queuing guide.

 PostgreSQL (also known as Postgres) is the database that stores all persistent data, that is, data that’s expected to live beyond a user’s current session.
+Starting with Zulip 3.0, new Zulip installations will install modern Postgres release rather than using the version included with the operating system.

 In production, Postgres is installed with a default configuration.
 The